-ITAL 201-202 ITALIAN FOR COMMUNICATION (C)\
+ITAL 201-202 ITALIAN FOR COMMUNICATION (C)

-This course is an intensive review of Italian at the beginner-intermediate level and further development of listening, speaking, reading, and writing skills through extensive use of audio and visual aids.
+This is a two-semester course sequence.
+It is an intensive review of Italian at the beginner-intermediate level and further development of listening, speaking, reading, and writing skills through extensive use of audio and visual aids.
 This is a two-semester course sequence (3 credits each).